Eating in the Rome just got a lot more epic.

 Another high-end option, Life injects a dose of sophistication in your New Years taste buds.

 Priding itself on its seasonal ingredients an freshly-made dishes, the Life kitchen is made up of a talented staff lead by executive chef Victor Norese, a familiar and respected name in culinary circles.
-He and his team of nine will be serving up a menu of fish or meat, each containing six indulgent courses.
+He and his team of nine will be serving up a menu of fish or meat, each containing five indulgent courses.
+Sea bass carpaccio with black truffle and lime fruit or chianina beef tartare, quail egg, mustard, red onions, capers?
+What a hard choice!

 Visit Life’s dedicated site to make a reservation and drool over the menu.